RobinTail/express-zod-api/README.md

 Consider enabling production mode by setting `NODE_ENV` environment variable to `production` for your deployment:

 - Express activates some [performance optimizations](https://expressjs.com/en/advanced/best-practice-performance.html);
+- Self-diagnosis for potential problems is disabled to ensure faster startup;
 - The `defaultResultHandler`, `defaultEndpointsFactory` and `LastResortHandler` generalize server-side error messages in negative responses in order to improve the security of your API by not disclosing the exact causes of errors:
   - Throwing errors that have or imply `5XX` status codes become just `Internal Server Error` message in response;